canonical/maas/HACKING.rst

 ::

-    $ make snap-prime
+    $ make snap-tree

-to create an unpacked snap in the ``build/dev-snap/prime`` directory.
+to create an unpacked snap in the ``dev-snap/tree`` directory.
 That has all the contents of the snap, but it's in a plain directory insted of in a squashfs image.
 Using a directory is better for testing, since you can change the files in there and not rebuild the snap.

 You can now install the snap:

 ::

-    $ sudo snap try build/dev-snap/prime
+    $ sudo snap try dev-snap/tree
     $ utilities/connect-snap-interfaces

 Note that ``snap try`` is used instead of ``snap install``.
 The maas snap